 - And that during the earliest UFO landings, some of the aliens got left behind and multiplied here on Earth, where they came to be enjoyed—as turkeys.

 Your turn.
-Happy Thanksgiving!
+Have a cosmic Thanksgiving!